spexyx1/gfin/HOUSING_NFT_MARKETPLACE_GUIDE.md

 ## Revenue Sharing Model

 **Standard Split:**
-- Tenant: 70% (primary beneficiary)
+- Tenant: 85% (maximize their success)
-- Sponsor: 25% (investment return + impact)
+- Sponsor: 10% (meaningful return on generosity)
-- Platform: 5% (operational costs)
+- Platform: 5% (management fee for sustainability)

 **Example:**
-Tenant sells handmade crafts for $100
+Tenant sells handmade crafts for $1,000
-- Tenant receives: $70
+- Tenant receives: $850
-- Sponsor receives: $25
+- Sponsor receives: $100
-- Platform receives: $5
+- Platform receives: $50

 This model ensures:
-- Tenants have strong incentive to succeed
+- Tenants have maximum incentive to succeed
-- Sponsors see tangible return on generosity
+- Sponsors receive meaningful returns while prioritizing impact
-- Platform remains sustainable
+- Platform remains sustainable with minimal overhead
 - Everyone wins together

+## Ownership Structure

+**Important Clarification:**
+- **Property Ownership:** The platform retains legal ownership of all housing properties
+- **Revenue Rights:** Sponsors purchase revenue-sharing rights through NFTs
+- **Tenant Security:** Platform ownership ensures long-term housing stability
+- **Sponsor Benefits:** NFT holders receive revenue share + lifetime platform fee waiver

+This structure protects tenants from displacement while creating a sustainable investment model for sponsors.

+## Lifetime Platform Fee Waiver

+**Special Benefit for Sponsors & Tenants:**
+Both sponsors and their partnered tenants receive a **lifetime waiver** of platform listing fees.
+This means:
+- List your own items for sale with zero fees, forever
+- No listing charges, no selling fees on your personal items
+- Benefit compounds over years of platform use
+- Can save thousands in fees over time
+- Our thank you for changing lives through generosity

+This is **in addition to** the revenue-sharing rights—you get both benefits for life.

 ## Target: 200 Initial Projects